 The United States will start taxing solar panel imports.

 We’d previously mentioned that President Donald Trump hinted at a tariff to “tank the solar industry.”
-Today, the Administration announced it’s actually doing it.
+Today, the administration announced it’s actually doing it.
 Bloomberg called Trump’s move “the biggest blow he’s dealt to the renewable energy industry yet.”

 The starting tax rate on imported solar cells will be 30 percent, but that will decline to 15 percent over the following three years.
 The United States imports 80 percent of its solar panels, mostly from Malaysia, South Korea, and a few other East Asian countries (where producers moved fleeing President Barack Obama’s levies targeting China).
-The new tax will likely drive up the price of solar installations in the United States.
+The new tax will likely drive up the price of solar installations in the U.S.

 However, U.S. solar cell producers had lobbied for the tariff to help them compete.
 Some have argued that the tax could help domestic solar companies develop superior technology.